Therea petiveriana: Reproduction

 Once a female has copulated with a male, she does not allow other males to approach, kicking them away with her hind legs.
 The eggs are laid in leaf litter.
 Up to 13 oothecae are produced by a female over 3 to 40 days (blocking the ocelli of the females has been found to inhibit the laying of eggs).
 The oothecae are produced as in other cockroaches by the secretions from the asymmetrical colleterial glands of the females.
 Once the ootheca is extruded it is deposited in suitably moist leaf litter.
 Nymphs lead a life hidden below the ground and may go as deep as 30 cm during the dry season.

 Taxonomy

 This is the type species for the genus Therea.
-The species epithet is after James Petiver (1663–1718), who obtained specimens from southern India and Sri Lanka (probably from the surgeon at Fort St. George, either Samuel Browne or more likely Edward Bulkley).
+The species epithet is after James Petiver (1663–1718), who obtained specimens from Madras and its vicinity (probably from the surgeon at Fort St. George, either Samuel Browne or more likely Edward Bulkley).
 Carl Linnaeus placed the species under Cassida and described C. petiveriana and another that he called C. septemguttata, now considered a synonym.